thimens/DataMapper/README.md

 `@"select c.AddrZip as ""Order.Client.Address.Zip"" from Order o inner join Client c on o.ClientId = c.Id where o.OrderNumber = @OrderNumber"`

 ### Nested Lists
 Pretty much like nested objects.
-With nested lists, you have the option to inform the property(ies) that will be used as key(s) to fill the list (like a single or composite primary key in a database table).
+With nested lists, you have the option to inform the property(ies) that will be used as key to fill the list (like a single or composite primary key in a database table).

 The classes:
 ```c#